ad-freiburg/elevant/README.md

 In `src/settings.py` set the `EXTRACTED_WIKIPEDIA_DUMP_NAME` variable to `"enwiki-latest-extracted.jsonl"`
 if this is not already the case.

-Then, as a first step, outside the docker container run
+Then, as a first step, either run

+    make download_entity_types

+to download the `entity-types.tsv` file and move it to the required destination **OR** if you want to build it yourself, outside the docker container run

-    make get_entity_types
+    make build_entity_types

 This will run the steps described in detail in `wikidata-types/README.md`.
 Roughly, it clones the QLever code from Github and builds the QLever docker image if no such image exists on the machine already.
 It then builds a QLever index with corrections from `wikidata-types/corrections.txt` and issues a query for all Wikidata entities and all their types from a given whitelist of types (listed in `wikidata-types/types.txt`).
-The resulting file is copied to `<data_directory>/wikidata-mappings/entity-types.ttl` .
+The resulting file is moved to `<data_directory>/wikidata-mappings/entity-types.tsv` .

-This first step requires about 25 GB of RAM and 100 GB of disk space and assumes that there is a running QLever instance for Wikidata under the URL specified by the variable `API_WIKIDATA` in the `Makefile` (by default, this is set to https://qlever.cs.uni-freiburg.de/api/wikidata).
+This build step requires about 25 GB of RAM and 100 GB of disk space and assumes that there is a running QLever instance for Wikidata under the URL specified by the variable `API_WIKIDATA` in the `Makefile` (by default, this is set to https://qlever.cs.uni-freiburg.de/api/wikidata).
-The first step can be run in parallel to the following setup step.
+This step can be run in parallel to the following setup step.

 For the second step, in the docker container run